MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 - `processId`: required integer with process identifier
 - `id`: required string with exception identifier
-- `fatal`: required boolean which indicates if the exception resulted in a crash
+- `fatal`: required boolean that indicates if the exception resulted in a crash
 - `processName`: required string with the process name

-To upload a crash report that is not Apple formatted, make sure the log type is set to "managedError."
+To upload a crash report other than the Apple format, make sure the log type is set to "managedError."

 ```shell
 curl -X POST \